Epaltechs/Code-Best-Practices/README.md

-# DRY
+# Code-Best-Practices
-> This DRY site to test how effective my code is and whether it follows HTML, CSS, and JavaScript best practices.
+> This Code-Best-Practices repository is to test how effective my code is and whether it follows HTML, CSS, and JavaScript best practices.

 ## Built With